Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 Next one comes from Ben Johnson.

-And Ben Johnson's without reading it
+And Ben Johnson's, without reading it,

-I reckon the last few have all been a
+I reckon the last few have all been a tax it, Dave,

-tax it Dave for not doing a book cheat
+for not doing a book cheat on the short history of everything.

-I mean it's already
+I mean, it's already a summary.

-Ben's given himself the title of Of the universe.
-Anyway, please.
+Ben's given itself the title of 1988,

-Ben's given himself the title of 1988 Olympic 100-meter gold medalist for Canada,
+Olympic 100 metre gold medalist for Canada,

 later disqualified for doping.